gnolang/gno/docs/concepts/packages.md

 [here](https://github.com/gnolang/gno/tree/master/examples/gno.land/p/demo/seqid).

 ## Packages vs Standard Libraries
-Apart from packages, Gno, like Go, has a list of standard libraries.
+Apart from packages, Gno, like Go, has standard libraries.
 To better understand the difference between these two concepts, let's compare a few specific points:
-- Packages can be written and deployed by anyone at any time, while standard libraries require thorough battle-testing and reviews by the core team & community before being added
+- Packages can be written and deployed by anyone at any time, while standard libraries require thorough battle-testing and reviews by the core team & community before being added as a standard library
 - Standard libraries usually provide low-level necessities for the language, while packages utilize them to create a broader range of functionality
 - A breaking change in the standard libraries will equate to a breaking change in the language, while the same is not true for packages